chhoumann/auralite/docs/docs/index.md

 ## Tips for Using Auralite

 1. **Be specific**: When asking the AI to write or create notes, provide clear instructions for best results.
+It can take context from your notes, so be specific about what you want it to do.
+For example, you can say that you have selected some text, or refer to the current note, and ask it to use that context.
 2. **Experiment**: Try different ways of interacting with the AI to find what works best for your workflow.
 3. **Use Markdown**: Remember that the AI understands and uses Markdown, so you can ask for formatted content, lists, headers, etc.
 4. **Math and Equations**: For complex math, ask the AI to use LaTeX syntax between $$ symbols.